rroblf01/bunnyhopapi/README.md

 - **SSE (Server-Sent Events)**: Support for server-sent events.
 - **WebSockets**: Real-time bidirectional communication.
 - **Middlewares**:
-  - At the server level.
+  - At the global level.
   - At the route level.
   - At the endpoint level.
 - **CORS**: Simple configuration to enable CORS.